Three times a week, we do our podcast, Verdict with Ted Cruz.

 A lot of questions need to be answered.

-Hey Lisa, how are you?
+Hey, Lisa, how are you?

-I'm doing pretty good, Sean.
+I'm doing pretty good again, Sean.

 How are you?

-Welcome to Chicago, the windy city.
+Welcome to Chicago, the Windy City.

 What's going on?

-Yeah, pretty pretty unprecedented, isn't it?
+Yeah, pretty unprecedented, isn't it?

-And pretty unprecedented that you know what happened to Michael Flynn.
+And pretty unprecedented that, you know, what happened to Michael Flynn.

-These are called felonies if they did it, you know, and and the fact that they're revealing these names, that too is not supposed to happen.
+If they did it, you know, and the fact that they're revealing these names, that too is not supposed to happen.

 I mean, every single protection, Fourth Amendment, Fifth Amendment, Sixth Amendment, First Amendment, Fourth, Sixth, they're all violated here because these are unwarranted searches.